NewEconoLab/NNS-EN/nns_protocol.rst

 After revealing the bid is finished, bid winners need to get the ownership of the domain name via a transaction.
 The distribution rules of domain names via bid-auction will be specified in the future.

-Trading service
+Trading Service
 ----------------

 Trading service allows domain name registrar to publish the invitation of domain name ownership transfer.
 It supports both fixed-price transfer and Dutch auction transfer.

-Technical Realization of Lock-free cyclical redistributed token NNC
+Technical Realization of Lock-free Cyclical Redistributed Token NNC
 ====================================================================

 The NNS’s economic system needs an asset, so we designed an asset.